bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 2. What is the runtime complexity of `contains`? -- logarithmic

-3. What is the runtime complexity of `get_max`? -- linear
+3. What is the runtime complexity of `get_max`? -- logarithmic

 ## Heap

-1. What is the runtime complexity of `_bubble_up`? -- linear
+1. What is the runtime complexity of `_bubble_up`? -- logarithmic

-2. What is the runtime complexity of `_sift_down`? -- linear
+2. What is the runtime complexity of `_sift_down`? -- logarithmic

-3. What is the runtime complexity of `insert`? -- linear
+3. What is the runtime complexity of `insert`? -- logarithmic

-4. What is the runtime complexity of `delete`? -- linear
+4. What is the runtime complexity of `delete`? -- logarithmic

 5. What is the runtime complexity of `get_max`? -- constant